 Know your theatre:

-Celebrating 20 years of being the most beautifully-located professional theatre in the UK, Theatre by the Lake traces its origin to 1948 and a team of theatre enthusiasts who created a 225-seat mobile theatre to take live performance around post-war Britain.
+The most beautifully-located profes-sional theatre in the UK, Theatre by the Lake traces its origin to 1948 and a team of theatre enthusiasts who created a 225-seat mobile theatre to take live performance around post-war Britain.

-The convoy of trailers arrived in Keswick for the first time in 1961, but by 1975 was unfit to tour, so successfully took up residence by Derwentwater.
+The convoy of trailers arrived in Keswick for the first time in 1961, but by 1975 was unfit to tour, so the company successfully took up residence by Derwentwater.

 In 1996 the convoy was uprooted one last time, to be replaced by the current permanent structure, the last theatre built in Britain in the 20th Century and the first to be built – at a cost of £6.5m –with the help of the national lottery.
 The theatre opened in August 1999 with Charley’s Aunt.